c4pt000/DigitalPay-wallet-for-dogecoin-network/README.md

+* source adjusted to allow dmg building as before

 # must have prune=2200 in dogecoin.conf or wallet will force reindex to download entire blockchain from block height 0
 * current blockchain snapshot 05-05-2021
 https://drive.google.com/file/d/1ZatTBK8WaxaWFcGUCGTveOwOuGXfTB-s/view?usp=sharing